Future APIs / useControl

 onFocus?: () => void

-A callback function that is triggered when the base input is focused.
+A callback function that is triggered when the base control is focused.
 Use this to delegate focus to a custom input.

 const control = useControl({